 Support our work Donate

-Read the latest reports, position papers, research and other materials from the Clean Clothes Campaign.
+Read the latest reports, position papers and research from our network.

-This blog aims to collect daily information about how the new Coronavirus COVID-19 is influencing garment workers' rights in supply chains around the world.
+This blog aims to collect weekly information about the conditions of garment workers around the world; wage disputes, risks to their safety at work, discrimination, the impact of the cost of living, and how COVID-19 is influencing garment workers' rights in supply chains around the world.
 It will be updated as new information comes in from media and the Clean Clothes Campaign global network.
 Information is posted as it comes in from the network and cannot always be double-checked.